 I first heard about crab rangoon pizza while watching "Best Thing I Ever Ate" on Food Network.
 Alton Brown mentioned the crab rangoon pizza he had at Fong's Pizza in Iowa.

-- Flatbread: Feel free to use store-bought or if you have sourdough starter try this delicious recipe for sourdough discard flatbread.
+- Flatbread: Feel free to use store-bought or if you have a sourdough starter try this delicious recipe for sourdough discard flatbread.
+If you don't have a sourdough starter you can use this recipe for No Yeast Flatbread.

 - Crab: You can use any type of crab meat.
-Whatever is the easiest/ most economical for you.
+Whatever is the easiest/most economical for you.
+Lump crab meat can be found in the freezer section or in a can in the seafood department.
 Most of the time I use surimi or imitation crab meat.
+A majority of restaurant crab rangoons are actually made with imitation crab meat.

 - Cream Cheese: Allow the cream cheese to soften at room temperature so it mixes easily.
 You can also microwave it at 15-second intervals until it is soft.